Wuvist/sgx3000/report_draft.md

 SGX's derivatives market is particularly notable for its diversity, including commodities, currencies, and indices, attracting international traders, currently have 643 companies listed in it.
 SGX also known for its international appeal, with numerous foreign companies choosing to list there, such as CapitaLand China Trust (CLCT), Hutchison Port Holdings Trust (HPHT), NIO, Prudential PLC, Alita Resource Limited.
 This not only brings in capital from abroad but also enhances Singapore's status as a global financial center.
 The presence of international companies contributes to the cross-border flow of funds, investment diversification, and economic resilience.

 Nonetheless, the trading volume on SGX, which includes stocks, bonds, derivatives, and other financial instruments, underscores its role in providing liquidity to the market.
 According to SGX statistic report the securities market turnover volume is 32,838 million shares in February 2024.
-Compared with the U.S market who has a 234,703 million shares in same time period, the turnover volume is relative small.
+Compared with the U.S market who has a 234,703 million shares in same time period, the turnover volume of SGX is relative small.

 ## Dividend